Close Menu

 What is an Adjustable-Rate Mortgage (ARM)?

 In contrast, an adjustable-rate mortgage starts with a fixed interest rate for an initial period—commonly 3, 5, 7, or 10 years—after which the rate adjusts periodically based on market indices.
 This means monthly payments can increase or decrease over time, depending on interest rate movements.
-ARMs often begin with lower initial rates compared to fixed loans, which can make them appealing in certain market conditions.
+ARMs often start with lower initial rates than fixed loans, making them appealing in certain market conditions.

-However, borrowers must understand the terms of their ARM, including the frequency of adjustments and the caps on how much the interest rate can increase at each adjustment period.
-This knowledge can help homeowners prepare for potential changes in their financial obligations down the line.
+However, borrowers must understand the terms of their ARM, including the adjustment frequency and the caps on how much the interest rate can increase at each adjustment period.
+This knowledge can help homeowners prepare for potential changes to their financial obligations in the future.

 Current Market Share and Trends